 Figure 1, borrowed from a recent NRRI report,5 presents two loci of various prices that can be charged to two groups of customers without affecting the profits of the gas utility.
 Three profit levels are indicated.
 The outer curve represents zero profits.
 For simplicity's sake this level will be assumed to represent the regulatory standard.
 The inner curve represents some positive profit level k.
+In addition, in the center of the figure there is a simple level k.
 In addition, in the center of the figure there is a single point showing the prices that result in the maximum monopoly profits for these two markets together.